devmirza-bot/frameworks-benchmark/README.md

 This project aims to benchmark the rendering performance of various web frameworks.
 The included script evaluates the rendering time of sample data using different frameworks and outputs the results to a JSON file.

+> Right now the Vue 3 is the fastest framework

 ## Getting Started

 ### Prerequisites